aleixgab/CameraCulling-SpriteOrder-/README.md

 It's related with camera culling because the colocation of the sprites it's only revised with the ones that are in the screen and ignoring the other which are not printed.
 You will see clearly by the time you do it, and next i'm going to explain you how to do it more detailed:

 Before we start, in my [repository](https://github.com/aleixgab/SpriteOrdering-CameraCulling) you can find a folder with everything that i'm explaining now and another one with everything done.
-In the code you can find comments that explain in detail things that can be helpful while doing it and where you have to do it
+In the code you can find comments that explain in detail things that can be helpful while doing it and where you have to do it.
+The libraries that i used are SDL and STD.

 ## TODOs